Seagram Building: Late 1950s and 1960s

 In its early years, the Seagram Building and its plaza were used for displays and exhibitions.
 For instance, in 1958, the building held an art show to celebrate the 13th anniversary of the United Nations.
 A sculptured head from the Mesoamerican Olmec civilization was displayed in the plaza in 1965.
 The World Monuments Fund displayed a moai head in the Seagram Building's plaza in 1968 to draw attention to the artifacts on Easter Island, which were seen as endangered.
 Atmospheres and Environment XII, an environmental steel sculpture by Louise Nevelson, was installed at the Seagram Building's plaza in 1971.
 Other sculptures or artworks erected in the Seagram Building and plaza included Barnett Newman's sculpture Broken Obelisk, displayed in 1967, as well as Jean Dubuffet's sculpture Milord la Chimarre, displayed in 1974.

 In 1963, the New York City government gave the Seagram Company an award for the building's "notable contribution" to the city and raised the company's property taxes.
 The recalculated tax assessment of $21 million was based on the potential value if the building were to be demolished, whereas Seagram fought to keep the assessment at $17 million, based on the rental income it earned.
 The higher tax assessment was upheld by the New York Court of Appeals, a decision the Regional Plan Association criticized as potentially destroying "the hope of great commercial architecture in New York State".
 Architectural writer Ada Louise Huxtable called the tax a beginning of the city's "architectural annihilation", saying the higher tax assessment was a "special method of taxing architectural excellence".
 There was still high demand for office space in Midtown Manhattan, despite a myriad of new development in the area.
 For example, when real estate investment firm Realty Equities moved its headquarters to the Seagram Building in 1968, another company immediately offered to sublet Realty's space at a much higher price.

+1970s

-Even the Seagram Company found its own headquarters' rent to be too high, giving up half of its 150,000 ft2 in the building and moving approximately 600 of its 983 employees elsewhere in 1972.
+The Seagram Company eventually found its own headquarters' rent to be too high, giving up half of its 150,000 ft2 in the building and moving approximately 600 of its 983 employees elsewhere in 1972.
 In a letter to mayor John Lindsay, Seagram officials attributed the relocation in part because of the high tax assessment on the Seagram Building.
 In 1971, building management conducted what city officials believed was the first voluntary fire drill at a New York City office building.
+During the 1970s, Seagram received several offers for the building from potential buyers, and the company contemplated selling it and leasing back its own space.